 - Increases catecholamine sensitivity and the release of renin

 The best sources for this sort of thing are actually endocrinology textbooks.
 For example, an excellent chapter from the 2018 Principles of Endocrinology and Hormone Action by Mannelli et al (Ch.23, p.611-625) would by itself be enough to answer anything they could possibly ask on this topic, and that whole book appears to somehow be available for free in its entirety.
 In case of some sort of brutal crackdown by Springer-Verlag, Chopra (2011) will probably remain available through PubMed.
-For each hormone system here, some references
+For each hormone system here, some individual references are listed in the text, and there is also a short summary available in the Body Fluids section which compiles everything specifically relevant to the control of extracellular fluid volume.

 As the cardiac reflexes and vasomotor centres have already been discussed elsewhere, the neuro part of this neurohormonal system will only be discussed in passing here.
 The hormonal element here refers to the release of adrenaline from the adrenal glands.
 The vasomotor centre (specifically the rostral ventrolateral medulla) sends projections to preganglionic sympathetic neurons in the intermediolateral column of the spinal cord.
 These neurons, in turn, innervate the chromaffin cells of the renal medulla, so called because they contain dye-absorbant granules full of acidic peptides and catecholamines.
 The whole medulla can therefore be described as a highly modified sympathetic ganglion, as these chromaffin cells are basically neurons which release their catecholamine neurotransmitters directly into the circulation instead of into the waiting receptors of a neighbouring neuron.
 In a way, this is still "neurotransmission", except the "synaptic cleft" separating the synapses is the entire extracellular fluid.